 Our website has more than 60 case studies showing ‘Lean’ transformations in action, in businesses across Ireland, ranging from very small micro businesses to indigenous SMEs and large multinational businesses.

-Since the Brexit vote, much of the focus has been on the value of sterling and its impact.
-While this is a crucial matter to any exporter, the fact is that management in a company can do nothing to influence currency exchange rates.
+Much of the focus has been on customs, the value of sterling and its impact.
+While these are crucial matters to any exporter, the fact is that management in a company can do nothing to influence currency exchange rates.

 You can only change those things you have control and influence over.
-Therefore, in the countdown to the UK’s departure, yes, take advice on those issues that will impact you as a result of external changes— from currency to logistics to customs— but retain a clear focus on the things you can change internally too.
+Therefore, in the countdown to the end of the transition period, yes, take advice on those issues that will impact you as a result of external changes— from currency to logistics to customs— but retain a clear focus on the things you can change internally too.

 Address effectiveness and efficiencies internally, to make your organisation better able to respond to that which happens externally.
 In other words, get yourself fit.